PChol22/dev-to-articles/blog-posts/guardian/lambda-versions/article.md

 ## 1. Less is more

-It sure can help to have a backup version of your code to rollback to in case of an emergency, but the day it happens, you will feel a lot more conformable only having to chose between two or three documented, aliased versions than being overwhelmed by dozens of anonymous and forgotten ones.
+It sure can help to have a backup version of your code to rollback to in case of an emergency, but the day it happens, you will feel a lot more comfortable only having to chose between two or three documented, aliased versions than being overwhelmed by dozens of anonymous and forgotten ones.

 ![Button meme](./assets/button_meme.png 'Button Meme')

 ## 2. Beware of AWS Lambda quotas

-AWS Lambda enforces a regional [75GB limit][quotas] for all your uploaded packages.
-This threshold might seem hard to reach and harmless, but it takes into account every version of every lambda you have deployed: dozens of versions per function multiplied by a large bundle size (see our [previous article][guardian-bundle-size-article]) will take you to past this ceiling in no time.
+AWS Lambda enforces a regional [75 GB limit][quotas] for all your uploaded packages.
+This threshold might seem hard to reach and harmless, but it takes into account every version of every Lambda you have deployed: dozens of versions per function multiplied by a large bundle size (see our [previous article][guardian-bundle-size-article]) will take you to over this threshold in no time.

-It is possible to raise this soft limit by contacting the support, but it's not a sustainable workaround, and you don't want to be stuck unable to upload when there's an important fix to deploy.
+It is possible to raise this soft limit by contacting the support, but it's not a sustainable workaround, and you don't want to be stuck unable to upload your new version when there's an important fix to deploy.

-# Easily monitor your lambdas versioning with Guardian 🛡️
+# Easily monitor your Lambdas versioning with Guardian 🛡️

 [Guardian][guardian] now offers a **new rule** preventing your lambdas versions counter from going crazy.